Colorectal Surgery in Reno

 A visual examination of the rectum and the entire colon, performed in an endoscopy unit.
 This test may be somewhat uncomfortable, but is not painful.
 Normally you would be given medication to make you sleepy and comfortable during the procedure.
 Usual frequency is every five to ten years.

 An X-Ray examination of the colon and rectum performed in a radiology unit in a hospital or clinic.
 Usual frequency is every five to ten years.

 These tests are as simple as they sound.
 A few moments of discomfort are worth the peace of mind you will have knowing that you have increased markedly the likelihood that you will lead a long and healthy life.

 If a tumor is found, it must be surgically removed.
 Today, I and other highly trained colorectal surgeons perform this procedure with minimally invasive surgery, using very small incisions that minimize recovery time and discomfort.
 Most people are cured of the disease, but early detection is the key.

-For more information on colorectal cancer and Colorectal Cancer Awareness Month, visit the ASCRS Web site at www.fascrs.org and contact your health care provider.
+For more information on colorectal cancer and Colorectal Cancer Awareness Month, visit ASCRS and/or contact your health care provider.